 - 12.6.1.
-Any physical media containing Category I information must be protected in accordance with the requirement set by the Information Owner and any laws, regulations or standards governing the information.
-Physical media includes, but is not limited to computers, removable storage devices, and printed information. - 12.6.2.
-Strict protection controls over media containing Category I information must be maintained by the Custodian of the media.
+Any physical media containing Category I confidential information must be protected in accordance with the requirements set in the Information Security Handbook, by the Information Owner, and as required in applicable laws, regulations or standards governing the information.
+Copying of data should be based on user access rights and authorizations approved by the Information Owner. - 12.6.2.
+Strict protection controls over media containing Category I confidential information must be maintained by the Custodian of the media.
 The chain of custody must be tracked if the media is transported beyond its original location and transferred to another Custodian. - 12.6.3.
 Protections should include using reliable couriers that are bonded and insured, maintaining chain of custody by keeping accurate logs of the content of the media, the protection applied, times of transfer to the alternate location, receipt at the destination and appropriately protecting media during transit.